Joan Fitz-Gerald: Career

+She was elected as the President of the Colorado Senate in 2005, where several GOP state senators broke with the tradition of endorsing the majority party's pick after the Democrats fired a clerk.

 Fitz-Gerald was considered to be one of several possible Democratic candidates for Governor of Colorado in 2006, but chose not to run.
 On April 18, 2007 she announced that she would run for U.S. Congress, representing the 2nd Congressional District seat being vacated by Mark Udall, who ran for, and eventually was elected to, the U.S. Senate.
 On August 2, 2007 Emily's List endorsed her.

 In November 2007, Fitz-Gerald announced her retirement from the Colorado Senate to campaign full-time for the U.S. House.
 Peter Groff was elected to succeed her as Senate President, and Dan Gibbs was appointed to fill the senate vacancy left by her resignation.
 In August 2008, Fitz-Gerald lost the Democratic primary to Jared Polis.

 In November 2008, Fitz-Gerald was mentioned as a possible successor to Mike Coffman in the Secretary of State of Colorado's office.

 In December 2008, Fitz-Gerald was mentioned as a possible successor to Ken Salazar in the U.S. Senate after Salazar was chosen by President-Elect Barack Obama for Secretary of the Interior.
 After Salazar's confirmation, Michael Bennet was ultimately selected as the replacement for his Senate seat by Colorado Governor Bill Ritter.